6 Introduction to the Command Line

 6.7 Basic commands

-We will now explore some basic commands that you will use to explore folders and interact with files:
+We will now explore some basic commands that we will use to explore folders and interact with files:

 ls